Attitude Part 1

 |Description of the above has been laid down below.|

 Attitude is the bent of mind that predisposes one to react positively or negatively towards an object, person, situation etc.

-An attitude is “a relatively enduring organization of beliefs, feelings, and behavioral tendencies towards socially significant objects, groups, events or symbols” “a psychological tendency that is expressed by evaluating a particular entity with some degree of favor or disfavor”
+An attitude is “a relatively enduring organization of beliefs, feelings, and behavioural tendencies towards socially significant objects, groups, events or symbols” “a psychological tendency that is expressed by evaluating a particular entity with some degree of favour or disfavour”